-How serious and respectable Arthur looks in this self portrait, more like an accountant from the 1950's than a man who created such magical scenes of fairytales and myths.
-But then, he did indeed work as a clerk at the Westminster Fire Office before going on to study part time at the Lambeth School of Art.
+How serious and respectable he looks in this self portrait; more like a stern accountant than the man whose art created scenes of fairytales and myths.
+But then, he had once been employed as a clerk at the Westminster Fire Office, before enrolling in a part-time course at the Lambeth School of Art.

 Fairy on a Spider's Web

-A decidely Japanese influence in this illustration taken from Das Rhiengold
+A decidely Japanese influence in this illustration from Das Rhiengold

 The faun in Pan's Labryinth

-There is a wealth of Rackham's work to view online, as well as still being available in many children's classic books, from the stories of the Brother's Grimm, and Lewis Carol's Alice in Wonderland. to the Romance of King Arthur and His Knights of the Round Table, or English Fairy Tales, or Peter Pan, or The Ring - to touch on but a few.
+Today, there is a wealth of Arthur Rackham's work to view online, with his classic illustrations reproduced in many books – such as in the fairy tales collected by the Brother's Grimm, Lewis Carol's Alice in Wonderland, the Romance of King Arthur and His Knights of the Round Table, the book of English Fairy Tales, and Peter Pan, and then The Ring - to touch on but a few of them.